 Each of our businesses carries out relevant training for colleagues but at Group level we work with Hull University Business School to run a two-week residential course each year to encourage talent from all areas of the group.

 In 2016 we started our five-year Malawi Farm project, an initiative which aims to provide a village in Malawi with food security and eventually become self sufficient.
-In 2016 five colleagues from our businesses will visit Malawi to see the project in action and take part in village life.
+Twice a year, in May and October, 10 volunteers from our businesses visit Malawi to see the project in action and take part in village life.

 Each year we send a detailed questionnaire to every colleague to find out exactly what they think about working for WJFG and then do our best to address concerns and make changes where necessary.